tjvantoll/articles/kinvey-start/article.md

 While all of this is functionality is powerful, perhaps Kinvey’s most powerful feature is its **Mobile Identity Connect**, which allows you to connect to a wide variety of existing authentication providers, such as LDAP, Active Directory, Facebook, or really, any provider that supports common protocols like SAML, OpenID, or OAuth.

-A full in-depth discussion of Mobile Identity Connect is out of the scope of this article, but if you’re interested, check out [Kinvey’s documentation on setting up Mobile Identity Connect](https://devcenter.kinvey.com/nativescript/guides/mobile-identity-connect# or this [tutorial by Brian Rinaldi](https://www.progress.com/blogs/enterprise-authentication-kinvey)) for your apps.
+A full in-depth discussion of Mobile Identity Connect is out of the scope of this article, but if you’re interested, check out [Kinvey’s documentation on setting up MIC](https://devcenter.kinvey.com/nativescript/guides/mobile-identity-connect#) or this [tutorial by Brian Rinaldi](https://www.progress.com/blogs/enterprise-authentication-kinvey).
 When you’re done, you’ll be able to leverage your existing auth provider directly in your apps.
 For example, here’s what the workflow looks like with an Active Directory setup.

 <img src="mic-sample.gif" style="height: 500px;">